nickovchinnikov/datasatanism/docs/posts/weights_init.md

     Here $x$ is the value for which the probability density is calculated, $\mu$ is the mean (here 0), and $\sigma^2$ is the variance (here 1).

-Here is the python implementation:
+Here is the weights histogram plot:

 ```python